Yvitex/Obsidian_Notes/Computer Science/WebApp/Hidden Input Forms.md

 ![[Pasted image 20220602031408.png]]

 We can add a type hidden input to the form.
-This will provide you better control to the backend whenever needed.
+This will provide you better control to the [[BackEnd Development|backend]] whenever needed.
 ![[Pasted image 20220602031415.png]]

 We could utilize this when your are lacking a certain value input to a [[Post in HTML Forms|form]]